 However, it is still worth visiting this Durbar Square as a number of important buildings remain, and the overall atmosphere—with old men sitting and chatting in the shadows and children chasing pigeons—is as quintessential Kathmandu as it always was.

 Kathmandu Durbar Square is about a 20-minute walk south of Thamel, in Central Kathmandu.
 Again, best to visit here in the early morning or at dusk for the best atmosphere.

 Patan Durbar Square

 Although smaller than the Kathmandu Durbar Square, Patan’s Durbar Square is more architecturally coherent, with most buildings dating from the sixteenth century.
 A highlight is the Patan Museum, located in a wing of the old Royal Palace.
 This was developed with the assistance of the Austrian Government, and the result is one of the most impressive museums in all of South Asia.
-It contains statues and other artefacts relating to Nepali Hinduism, Buddhism and traditional architecture.
+It contains statues and other artifacts relating to Nepali Hinduism, Buddhism, and traditional architecture.
 The leafy courtyard cafe is a peaceful and pretty spot for filling, traditional dal bhat.

 The Patan Durbar Square is south of the Bagmati River, about 15 minutes by taxi from central Kathmandu.